-Normatively, the law provides freedom for judges to decide according to their opinions and beliefs without being influenced by anyone.
-Judges may not receive outside intervention in deciding cases based on their thoughts and conscience because all interference in judicial cases carried out by other parties outside of judicial authority is prohibited, except in cases specified in law.
-However, what happens in practice in these normative provisions does not fully show the truth.
-At a practical level, there are still some judges who have not fully carried out their duties to achieve the real goals of the law.
-The function of law enforcement which should be directed at achieving the objective of the law, namely "FOR JUSTICE BASED ON GOD ALMIGHTY" in its implementation experiences distortion, dysfunction, and even malfunctions carried out by law enforcers themselves, including in this case judges.
+Normatively, the law allows judges to decide according to their opinions and beliefs without being influenced by anyone.
+Judges may not receive outside intervention in deciding cases based on their thoughts and conscience because all interference in judicial cases carried out by other parties outside of judicial authority is prohibited, except in cases specified in law.1 However, what happens in practice in these normative provisions does not fully show the truth.
+At a practical level, some judges still have not thoroughly carried out their duties to achieve the fundamental goals of the law.
+The function of law enforcement, which should be directed at achieving the objective of the law, namely "FOR JUSTICE BASED ON GOD ALMIGHTY," in its implementation experiences distortion, dysfunction, and even malfunctions carried out by law enforcers themselves, including in this case judges.

-&lt;sup>1 Sudikno Mertokusumo, "The Judicial System in Indonesia," Law Journal FH-UII 9, no. 4 (1997), https://journal.uii.ac.id/IUSTUM/article/view/6927/6114.
+1 Sudikno Mertokusumo, "The Judicial System in Indonesia," Law Journal FH-UII 9, no. 4 (1997), https://journal.uii.ac.id/IUSTUM/article/view/6927/6114.

-Until September 2023, the Judicial Commission received a total of 1,592 public reports and 1,062 copies of letters regarding requests for trial monitoring and alleged violations of the Code of Ethics and Code of Conduct for Judges (KE and PPH).
-This shows an increase in reports compared to the previous year, which amounted to 1,158 reports.
+Until September 2023, the Judicial Commission received 1,592 public reports and 1,062 copies of letters regarding requests for trial monitoring and alleged violations of the Code of Ethics and Code of Conduct for Judges (KE and PPH).2 This shows an increase in reports compared to the previous year, which amounted to 1,158 reports.
 The Judicial Commission verified that the 204 reports to be registered met administrative and substantive requirements based on the reports received.
 There were 844 reports regarding civil cases, with 397 criminal cases.
-Furthermore, there were 71 complaints about criminal acts of corruption, 62 complaints about state administration, 61 complaints about religion, and 41 complaints about commercial matters.
-The cases reported consisted of 20 industrial dispute cases reported to the Judicial CommissionJudicial Commission, 11 tax cases, 10 environmental cases, and 7 military cases, 5 Sharia cases, 4 criminal and civil cases, 2 election cases, and 57 other cases.
+Furthermore, there were 71 complaints about criminal acts of corruption, 62 complaints about state administration, 61 about religion, and 41 about commercial matters.
+The cases reported included 20 industrial dispute cases reported to the Judicial CommissionJudicial Commission, 11 tax cases, 10 environmental cases, seven military cases, five Sharia cases, four criminal and civil cases, two election cases, and 57 other cases.

-In the Joint Regulation of the Chairman of the Supreme Court of the Republic of Indonesia and the Chairman of the Judicial Commission of the Republic of Indonesia Number 02/PB/MA/IX/2012 - 02/PB/P.KY/09/2012 on Guidelines for Enforcement of the Code of Ethics and Code of Conduct for Judges regulates how judges carry out their duties and their authority as judge.
-KE and PPH is a cumulative obligation that is binding for judges to be implemented because it has become a norm that has been established to direct or provide instructions to its members on how they should act and behave while maintaining the moral quality of their profession in the eyes of the public, and is the right of the community and everyone who sues.
+In the Joint Regulation of the Chairman of the Supreme Court of the Republic of Indonesia and the Chairman of the Judicial Commission of the Republic of Indonesia Number 02/PB/MA/IX/2012 - 02/PB/P.KY/09/2012 on Guidelines for Enforcement of the Code of Ethics and Code of Conduct for Judges regulates how judges carry out their duties and authority.
+KE and PPH is a cumulative obligation that is binding for judges to be implemented because it has become a norm that has been established to direct or provide instructions to its members on how they should act and behave while maintaining the moral quality of their profession in the eyes of the public3 and is the right of the community and everyone who sues.
 It is called a right because the party suing depends on their future, even their survival, on a fair process and the judge's verdict.